SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *She won't have the feelings of the one you lost.*

-Taking off at a full gallop, Sunset runs from her problems, trying to make it there as fast as possible.
+Taking off at a full gallop, Sunset literally runs from her problems, trying to make it there as fast as possible.

 Running the whole rest of the way, she sits just outside the door of Sugarcube Corner.
 She regains her energy as different thoughts come to her.